JacksonWuxs/DaPy/README.md

 Features
 ========================================================
-### Ⅰ. Comfortable Experience
+#### Ⅰ. Comfortable Experience
-Since the very beginning, we have designed DaPy to Python's native data structures as much as possible and we try to make it support more Python operaing habits.
+Since the very beginning, we have designed DaPy to Python's native data structures as much as possible and we try to make it support more Python syntax habits.
 Therefore you can adapt to DaPy quickly.
 In addition, we do our best to simplify the formulas or functions in it in order to let users implement their ideas fluently.